dsc-courses/dsc106-2025-wi/labs/lab07/index.md

 - The `enter()` selection binds the data and appends a `<circle>` for each station.
 - You can adjust the radius (`r`), fill color, and opacity as needed.

+At this point, you **won’t see any circles** on the map yet!
+That’s because we haven’t set their **x (`cx`) and y (`cy`) positions**.

+Right now, the circles exist in the SVG but don’t have coordinates to place them correctly on the map.

 4. Update Circle Positions When the Map Moves

 We need to ensure the station markers stay aligned when the map pans, zooms, or resizes.
 We'll define an `updatePositions()` function to reposition the circles whenever the map changes.
+Place this code right beneath `const circles = ...`.

 ```javascript
     // Function to update circle positions when the map moves/zooms